Bishop Heber High School

 Bishop Heber High School is a comprehensive secondary school in Malpas, Cheshire, England.
-The school is named after bishop Reginald Heber (1783–1826), who was born in Malpas and is remembered chiefly as a hymn-writer.
+The school is named after bishop Reginald Heber (1783–1826), who was born in Malpas and is remembered as a hymn-writer.
 In 2011, the school was rated outstanding in that year's Ofsted inspection.

-In January 2022, the school criticised for allowing only school-branded coats to be worn on site.
+In January 2022, the school was criticised for allowing only school-branded coats to be worn on site.
 Parents claimed that children were in jumpers and 'freezing' while staff were in warm coats.